ePages-de/epages-devportal/_posts/2017/2017-02-23-why-i-love-working-as-a-scrum-master.md

 ### Are there already any insights on this year's Hackathon you can reveal?

-We are organizing the Hackathon for the end of March and of course it's going to be lots of fun {% emoji wink %}.
+We are organizing the Hackathon for the end of March and of course it's going to be lots of fun 😉.
 It'll be one day and a half and our developers already have great ideas for things they can build during the Hackathon.
 We will then go through all the ideas and see which topics will make it.
 I’ll be great for the guys to do some stuff, that is not necessary part of their daily business, I am excited to see, what we can achieve in that short amount of time.